torchnyu/blog/_drafts/2020-01-26-hey-man-i-have-an-idea-developer-edition.md

 quickly as possible.
 Sometimes this isn't easy.
 Sometimes it's a relative or family friend who you can't duck.
 But just continue making non-commital statements until you can leave.

+# Get Your Share

+Let's say you are interested?
+How do you get your share?

+First, understand that you are holding all of the cards.
+You are the one who can actually make this idea reality.
+You are the one who will be writing code, who will be deploying and maintaining the product.

+Therefore, you are not an employee.
+You are not, god forbid, an intern.
+You are a founder.
+Do not do the work of building a company without the position, equity and credit that comes with building a company.

+Treat any such offer of unpaid employement with the contempt it deserves.
+Then, reevaluate whether you want to work with someone who is attempting to devalue your labor.